the practical kitchen

 eight olive oil ciabatta rolls rest on a grey and white speckled counter top. there are four in the top row and four in the bottom row. the counter is dusted generously with flour.

-One of ciabatta's distinguishing features is a domed top with a unique pattern of swirls and creases of flour.
+One of ciabatta's distinguishing features is a domed top with a unique pattern of swirls and stripes of flour.

 An animated gif showing seven olive oil ciabatta rolls sitting on a heavily dusted counter top. two hands reach in and grab a roll from the bottom left, flip it over, and place it on a piece of parchment paper approx the size of the roll.

-Most bread recipes say lightly floured, but not ciabatta.
-Generously floured.
+Most bread recipes say lightly floured, but for this step you'll want your work surface to be generously floured.
 More than a light dusting but less than a complete snowfall.
 Like, you should still be able to tell the grass is green, but it's definitely more white than green.
 (In this metaphor, the grass is your counter.)

-When you let the shaped loaves rise, they'll expand slightly against the countertop with the flour getting trapped in between the creases where the dough is sticky.
+When you let the cut loaves rise, they expand slightly against the countertop and the flour gets trapped between the creases where the dough is sticky.

-When the loaves bake, they'll continue expanding and all those fine lines and wrinkles on the surface of the dough will spread out, further emphasizing the swirls.
+The loaves will continue expanding in the oven and all those fine lines and wrinkles on the surface of the dough will spread out, further emphasizing the swirls.

 How to Keep Track of What Set of Folds You're On